evhansen/LMOopticalphoton/README.md

 Note: hardware troubles, so the repo is _not_ in a polished state currently.

+In order to swap between projects, need to manually move the DetectorConstructions and PrimaryGeneratorActions into src/ (and move the other ones out) for right now.

 Compiled with geant4.10.7.p03 (not yet tested with "geant4.10.7.03").